 When he established the Foundation, George S. Champlin recognized the importance of enlisting the perspective and experience of the community when determining grants.
 He developed a blueprint to form a committee that would ensure the continued work of the foundation in perpetuity.
 Today, The Champlin Foundation Distribution Committee meets throughout the year and works closely with the Executive Staff in its evaluation process.
 As directed by the founding trust documents, the Committee is made up of eleven members—five appointed by the Committee, three appointed by the Trustee, and one each by the Chief Justice of the Rhode Island Supreme Court, the Chief Judge of the United States Federal Court, District of Rhode Island, and the President of Brown University.

 The Trustee of The Champlin Foundation is the PNC Delaware Trust Company.
 As the Trustee, it brings an extensive array of professional advisors to address all aspects of the management and administration of the foundation, in compliance with the terms of the governing document and the wishes of the Champlin family.
 An affiliated entity, Hawthorn, PNC Family Wealth serves as the Investment Advisor to the Foundation.

 Members of the Executive Staff

-Reading the Champlin annual reports provides details on the funding within each area of focus on an annual basis and the foundation’s work to enable hundreds of non-profit organizations in Rhode Island advance their mission and serve the public.
+Reading The Champlin Foundation’s annual reports provides details on the funding within each area of focus on an annual basis, and the Foundation’s work to enable hundreds of nonprofit organizations in Rhode Island advance their mission and serve the public.